NFL evaluators make picks on Week 15's best games

 "I'm going to buck the trend and go with the Chargers," one of the insiders said.
 "I think the Chiefs have not been the same without that running back.
 With 10 [Hill] a little banged up, they could be less explosive.
 And then the Chargers will be able to play a physical brand of football on offense, and the Chiefs do not have enough on defense to stop them."

 Hunt's replacement, Spencer Ware, is doubtful for this game.
 Hill is expected to play despite being listed as questionable.
-Chargers running back Melvin Gordon is also questionable.
+Chargers running back Melvin Gordon also is questionable.
 The short week is not helping any of them be at their best.

 "If I knew Gordon was playing, that would help," another insider said.
 "My thing on the Chargers is, if they get down against Kansas City, that right tackle [Sam Tevi] does not pass-protect well enough.
 That is against Justin Houston, too.
 But if Tyreek Hill is really limited or does not play, that would maybe flip it."